-Matched-filtering[19], with PyCBC[20-22] search pipeline is a technique that can detect numerous possible GWs candidates from a given period with similar shapes.
-It can detect signals from stationary Gaussian noise by sliding the template waveforms across the data and calculating the SNR.
+Matched-filtering[19], implemented (for example) in the PyCBC[20-22] search pipeline, is a technique that can detect numerous possible GWs candidates from a given period with similar shapes.
+It can detect signals from stationary Gaussian noise by sliding the template waveforms across the data and calculating the SNR, as shown in Figure 3.
+The match between two signals can be calculated by performing waveform overlap using matched-filtering.